danielcyrus/AndroidUsbConnection/README.md

 # AndroidUsbConnection
+A library to connect android phone to microcontrollers suing USB connection.

-Coded and developed by Daniel Pourik
+Developed by Daniel Cyrus